 I recently had the pleasure of being asked to review Eva Maze’s memoir With Ballet in My Soul: Adventures of a Globetrotting Impresario.
-The book is written by Maze and follows her starting with her early days in Bucharest, Romania, during which she survived a bout with scarlet fever, a disease which would end her classical dance training before it even had a chance to really begin.
+The book is written by Maze and starts with her early days in Bucharest, Romania, during which she survived a bout with scarlet fever, a disease that would end her classical dance training before it had a chance to begin.

-Each chapter is named after a city or country Maze lived in and shows her college years, marriage to her husband of nearly 50 years Oscar Maze, and the eventual beginnings and success of her career as an impresario during which time she produced shows for notable dance companies including Lar Lubovitch, Alvin Ailey American Dance Theater, José Limón Dance Company and Bella Lewitzky Dance Company.
+Each chapter is named after a city or country Maze lived in.
+The memoir shows Maze’s college years, marriage to her husband of nearly 50 years Oscar Maze, and the eventual beginnings and success of her career as an impresario, during which time she produced shows for notable dance companies including Lar Lubovitch, Alvin Ailey American Dance Theater, José Limón Dance Company and Bella Lewitzky Dance Company.
 The memoir ends with Maze’s eventual retirement to Sarasota, Florida, where she currently resides.

 If Forrest Gump were a dancer, this is how I imagine the movie would have played out (haven’t had the chance to read the book yet–it’s on my list).
-The book beautifully integrates dance and the arts as a whole with major world events with photos and visuals on nearly every page that show Maze as a child, young woman and as she is today at 95 years old.
-Coupled with newspaper reviews of many of Maze’s shows and historical photographs as well, the book is one part memoir, one part photo album and one part history archive.
+The book beautifully integrates dance and the arts as a whole with major world events.
+Photos and visuals appear on nearly every page showing Maze as a child, young woman and as she is today at 95 years old.
+Coupled with newspaper reviews of many of Maze’s shows and historical photographs, the book is one part memoir, one part photo album and one part history archive.

 Privilege aside, Maze does tell an engaging story that flows nicely from the beginning of her life as an aspiring ballerina to her present situation as a woman who has lived a full, rich life and can now enjoy the fruits of her labor.
 I often say that the key to success as a dancer and in life is to lean into the fact that your career won’t look like the career of the person next to you, the dancer your age, or anyone else.
 Eva Maze’s desire and willingness to have dance and the arts in her life in any way possible led her to have a brief professional dancing career and a longer and fulfilling career as an impresario.
 I’d say this could be a worthwhile read for dancers and dance lovers who want to learn about dance from someone who danced briefly, and also learn about what life can be like after dance.